sanderfrenken/MoreSpriteKit/README.md

 More info can be found on [SwiftLint](https://github.com/realm/SwiftLint).
 Details about the specific settings for this project can be found in the `.swiftlint.yml` file.

-### Demo app

-This project contains an application target being a demo project that demonstrates the usage of all offered functionalities.

 ### Other information

 - If you think that something is missing or would like to propose new feature, please create an issue.